telerik/xaml-docs/controls/radnumericupdown/styles-and-templates/styling-the-radnumericupdown.md

 # Styling the RadNumericUpDown

-This article will demonstrate how to create a style targeting the __RadNumericUpDown__ control.
+This article will demonstrate how to create a Style targeting the __RadNumericUpDown__ control.

 ## Targeting the RadNumericUpDown Element

-In order to style the RadNumericUpDown, you can create a style targeting __RadNumericUpDown__.
+In order to style the RadNumericUpDown, you can create a Style targeting __RadNumericUpDown__.

 #### __[XAML] Example 1: Creating a style targeting the RadNumericUpDown control__